Built-In Open Source Code Scanners

 bytecode inputs can be uploaded in separate files, they do not have to be split up.
 A

-file containing C/C++ source, Java source, Java bytecode,
+single .zip file containing C/C++ source, Java source, Java bytecode,

 .NET DLLs, .NET source, PHP source, Scala source, Ruby on Rails source, Python source,